pwallhead/roms_fabm/README.txt

 Using pyfabm to generate ROMS files
 -----------------------------------

-0. Install the FABM and FABM python front end (see fabm_installation_notes.txt)
+0. Install the FABM and FABM python front end
 1. Copy your fabm_appname.yaml file (e.g. from ~/git/ersem-edge/testcases) to a python directory e.g. fabm_python/
 2. Copy fabm_appname.yaml to runtime directory as fabm.yaml
 (I recommend adding commented-out notes at the top of fabm.yaml to document provenance)